veranicolas/RemindMeLater/README.md

 # RemindMeLater

-## This is a React Native for creating reminders and such.
+## This is a React Native App for creating reminders and such.

 ### Description